MetalCloth/Fireship-Voice-Clone/README.md

 # Voice Cloning: Fireship (CSM-1B Model)

-A project focused on cloning the voice of the YouTuber Fireship using a Coqui Studio Model (CSM-1B).
+A project focused on cloning the voice of the YouTuber Fireship using a Coqui Studio Model (CSM-1B) and 1 hour voice data.
 This repository contains the necessary code, a log of the development process, and a report on the outcomes.

 ## 🔊 Final Audio Samples

-Here is a 30-second comparison between the original and the cloned audio.
+Here is a 10-second comparison between the original and the cloned audio.

 | Sample Type | Audio Player |
 | :---------- | :----------- |